twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 ---
 title: Stdio with C/C++ WebAssembly
-description: Learn WebAssembly techniques to direct C/C++ stdio to a div or canvas tag by using twr-wasm.
+description: Stream stdout characters to a div or canvas tag.
+Likewise input from stdin.
+Configure a canvas tag as a terminal-console.
+With twr-wasm lib.
 ---

 # Stdio with C/C++ WebAssembly
 This section describes how you can direct C/C++ standard input or output to or from a div or canvas tag in a twr-wasm C/C++ Wasm project.

 ## Use div or canvas tag
 Standard input and output can be directed to a `<div>` or to a `<canvas>` HTML tag.
-A `<div>` is used for streamed character input and output, and a `<canvas>` is used for sending characters or simple graphics to windowed input and output.
-In the windowed mode, the position of characters in a "terminal" style window can be specified.
-In windowed mode, you can use functions that output to stdout or input from stdin, as well as functions that use x,y coordinates, colors, etc.
+A `<div>` is a simple way to display the output of a `printf`, or to get input from `getc` (using traditional standard library blocking input).

+A `<canvas>` tag can be used by twr-wasm to create a simple ANSI style terminal or console.
+This windowed terminal supports the same streamed output and input features as a does a div tag, but also supports x,y coordinates, colors, and other features.
+The window console supports chunky (low res) graphics (each character cell can be used as a 2x3 graphic array).

+Another difference between a div stream and a canvas stream, is that a div tag will grow as more text is added.
+On the other hand, a canvas tag has a fixed width and height, and additional text will cause a scroll as it fills up the window.

+Unicode characters are supported by `stdout` and `stdin` (see [localization](../api/api-localization.md)).

+## div or canvas tag discovery order
+If you wish to use a div or canvas tag for stdio when using twr-wasm, in your HTML file add a `<div id="twr_iodiv">` or alternately a `<canvas id="twr_iocanvas">` tag.

 - `<div id="twr_iodiv">` will be used for `stdin` and `stdout` if found.
 - `<canvas id="twr_iocanvas">` will be used for `stdin` and `stdout` if it exists and no div found.
 - if neither of the above `<div>` or `<canvas>` is defined in your HTML, then `stdout` is sent to the debug console in your browser.
 And `stdin` is not available.
-- If you use `twrWasmModule` options, a fourth `null` options is available.

-Unicode characters and symbols are supported in `stdout` and `stdin` and windowed i/o (see [localization](../api/api-localization.md)).

-The window console also supports chunky (low res) graphics (each character cell can be used as a 2x3 graphic array).
+Note that you can also add a `<canvas id="twr_d2dcanvas">` to your HTML to define a canvas to be used by twr-wasm's [2D drawing APIs.](../api/api-c-d2d.md)

+## stderr
 `stderr` streams to the browser's debug console.

 ## Examples